Navigating the Foster Care System in Virginia: A Complete Guide for Prospective and Current Foster Parents

 Addressing Emotional and Behavioral Needs

 These children may have emotional issues resulting from abuse, lack of proper care, or parental separation.
 They may be frightened, furious, or bewildered.
 These children require patience, calmness, and consistency; their foster parents should ensure they provide these.
 Having someone listen to them without passing judgment and providing a safe and secure base is highly appreciated.
-Some children may also require therapy or counseling, and they avail of this through the foster care system.
+Some children may also require therapy or counseling, and they can access this through the foster care system.

 Educational Support for Foster Children